KW-Wong/Personal_Website/content/home/about.md

 +++

 # Summary
 Wong Kin Wing is a second year of the joint MSc student in Nuclear Engineering between École Polytechnique Fédérale de Lausanne and ETH Zurich.
 He completed his undergraduate studies at City University of Hong Kong.
-His research interests lie in the area of computational fluid dynamics, thermal hydraulics and their applications to nuclear reactor safety.
+His interests lie in the area of computational fluid dynamics, thermal hydraulics and their applications to nuclear reactor safety.